What are they? Should you get one? And could yours go 'dumb'?

-- As many suppliers are rolling them out area by area you can wait till it's your turn but that could take months or years.
+- As many suppliers are rolling them out area-by-area, you can wait till it's your turn, but that could take months.

 - You can try to jump the queue by asking your supplier.
 If it's fitting them in your area it's usually just a case of booking an engineer to visit, which should be within a few weeks.

-We've compiled a list of what the biggest companies are doing all say they're installing nationwide, but there are some people who won't be able to get one yet.
-The table shows this, plus tells you how to get smart meters from these companies, if you want them.
+We've compiled a list of what the biggest companies are doing – all say they're installing nationwide, but there are some people who won't be able to get one yet.
+The table shows this, plus tells you how to get smart meters from these suppliers if you want them.

 - You're on Economy 7

-For a few smaller companies you can check Smart Energy GB's smart meter page or if it's not there, simply call your supplier.
+For other suppliers, you can check Smart Energy GB's smart meter page or if it's not there, simply call your supplier.

-If you're eligible and your energy supplier has agreed to fit smart meters in your home, it should arrange a suitable time and date with you for a fitter to come to your home and install them; sometimes you can book appointments online.
+If you're eligible and your energy supplier has agreed to fit smart meters in your home, it should arrange a suitable time and date to do so.
+Sometimes you can book appointments online.
 If your meter is difficult to access, let your supplier know when booking your installation.

 The installation itself takes one to two hours, depending on whether you have gas and electricity, or just one.
 During this time, your supply will need to be switched off, so it's best to do it at a quiet time when everyone (except you) is out.

 You won't need two in-home displays though.
 The supplier installing the first smart meter should set up your in-home display for that meter.
-Then, when your other supplier comes to install the second one, it's responsible for updating your device so you can see your energy information from both meters on one display.
+Then, when the installer from your other supplier comes to install the second one, they're responsible for updating your device so you can see your energy information from both meters on one display.